Workers compensation lawyers in Washington State receive and deliver clients’ time loss money and other money benefits on a regular basis.

 Give your law office the benefit of the doubt, and assume their communications are truthful.
 However if you suspect you’re not getting a straight story and the same problems keep coming up again and again, then check out what is being said by getting additional information.

 If you are certain your law office is not honest do something about it.
 Confront the lawyer.
 If you can’t get to him a certified letter will get his attention.
 You can always fire the lawyer if that seems appropriate.
-You can contact the bar association.
+You can contact the bar association if necessary.
 Dishonest lawyers should find a new line of work.

 Lawyers and their offices should be helpful when you have a time loss concern.
 Clients need their money and they should get it promptly.
 Lawyers should not be casual about the handling of clients’ money.
-Getting time loss money into and back out of the law office is often the most important thing for a client.
+Getting time loss money into and out of the law office is often the most important thing a lawyer can do for a client.
 If there is a regular problem, be sure your lawyer understands your concerns.
 You are a lawyer’s client and not their customer.

 We wrote this article for your information.
 We hope the information will help you.
 We are not in the business of telling your lawyer how to handle your case.
-If you have problem with your lawyer or law office, talk to them, not us.
+If you have problem with your lawyer or law office, talk to them.
+Do not call us about your lawyer.